 Their gregarious personalities and easy-going natures make the Spinoni Italiani a great choice for families, but they also need a lot of love and attention—as well as a decent amount of physical exercise—to thrive in a household.

 Let these facts help you decide if this breed is the right fit for your home.

-Muscular and stocky, the Spinone Italiano has been bred to run down its prey until they’re tired rather than overcome it with raw acceleration.
-Females are roughly two feet long on average and can weigh up to 75 pounds.
+Muscular and stocky, the Spinone Italiano has been bred to run down its prey until the prey is tired rather than overcome it with raw acceleration.
+Females are roughly two feet long, on average, and can weigh up to 75 pounds.
 Males tend to have a few extra pounds and an extra inch or two on their female counterparts.

 |Height (Male)||23 – 27 inches|

 |Weight (Female)||64 – 75 lbs|

 Spinoni Italiani are among the healthiest hunting dogs around, but that doesn’t mean that they’re immune to health issues.
 Hip or elbow dysplasia—an issue where the bone grows abnormally—is a relatively common physical issue but not necessarily a serious one.
 This breed has also known for hypothyroidism and an eye condition known as entropion.
 Most recurring health issues in a Spinone Italiano are treatable and not life-threatening.